 Welcome to the Freeola Internet customer support pages.
-This guide is designed to help make the migration of web sites from Freeola's standard hosting packages to our new VIP hosting packages.
+This guide is designed to help make the migration of web sites from Freeola's legacy hosting packages to our paid-for web hosting packages.

 Your New Username

-The most obvious difference to when you switch from our classic servers to the new VIP servers will be that you are assigned a new username and a new ftp server address to upload to.
-VIP accounts have a user name that starts with the prefix 'vip' whereas our classic servers use the prefix 'sr'.
-Similarly if you are assigned to a VIP server name you will have a FTP server address which will look like this 'vip1.freeola.net' whereas our standard servers have an address like this freeolaweb1.freeola.net.
-Both the classic and standard servers use standard FTP to upload to and are compatible with a wide range of FTP clients such as Filezilla and CuteFTP, and also with Web design software that has FTP built-in for example Frontpage and Dreamweaver/CS3.
+The most obvious difference to when you switch from our legacy servers will be that you are assigned a new username and a new ftp server address to upload to.
+Freeola Web Hosting accounts have a user name that starts with the prefix 'vip' whereas our legacy servers use the prefix 'sr'.